 Vibration Therapy for Lymphedema

-In addition, the physiological process of muscle contraction involves influx and release of interstitial fluid in and out of muscle cells.
+In addition, the physiological process of muscle contraction involves the influx and release of interstitial fluid in and out of muscle cells.
 This process also promotes lymph circulation.

 Lymphatic System Overview